RottenThunder/Project-Ember/README.md

 - Commit "Modern OpenGL (Glad)"
     - Successfully implemented a way for the engine to access all of the modern OpenGL functions using a library called Glad
     - Glad's Library can be found [here](https://github.com/Dav1dde/glad)

+### Day 13 (27/10/2021)
+- Commit "Linux Support (Maybe)"
+    - Added a way for the engine to make a window on linux.
+I have not tried it out on linux though
+    - General quality of life changes